susikohmelo/FdF/README.md

 Some test maps are included in maps.
 To run program, do ./fdf maps/some-map.fdf

+To edit window size and other start values, edit editeable_macros.h in the source folder.<br/>
+To edit key codes, do the same for key_codes.h.

--- These are the default keypresses for a US keyboard
+-- These are the default keypresses for a US keyboard --

 Rotate X = Q <br/>
 Rotate Y = W <br/>